top of page

 2. The officer may hold you at the police station for a bail hearing.

-Sometimes the police want you to agree to release conditions that are extreme, unfair, or rules that you just can’t follow.
+Sometimes the police want you to agree to release conditions that are extreme, unfair, or rules that you just can not follow.
 You can refuse to agree to these conditions and argue against them in court.
 When that happens, the police will hold you for a bail hearing.

 You will have a chance to speak with a lawyer (your own private lawyer, or a free duty counsel lawyer) before your bail hearing.
 It can be beneficial to let your lawyer know whether you are Indigenous, Metis, or Inuit.
 Sometimes they can make special arguments or access additional programs to have you released from jail.

 Many bail hearings in Ontario are now being done as video court, unless requested otherwise by you and your lawyer.
-Video court means you don’t leave the police station– instead of being taken to court you’re taken to a room set up for a zoom call with the court.
+Video court means you do not leave the police station– instead of being taken to court you’re taken to a room set up for a zoom call with the court.

-Ways that racism & ableism can manifest during the bail process include things such as:
+Ways that racism and ableism can manifest during the bail process include things such as:

 • Being remanded to custody while you await a bed in a psychiatric institution